 4. Rocketts Voting Precinct

-early part of the remains of an older buildings.
-In the 1940s Henry Brooking and Bryan Holland of Sandy Hook in Goochland
+part of the remains of an older building.
+In the 1940s Henry Brooking and Bryan Holland of Sandy Hook in Goochland County,

-County, refurbished the building.
-The voting house was used until the early 1960s when the Goochland Recreational Center was
+refurbished the building.
+The voting house was used until the early 1960s when the Goochland Recreational Center was built

 5. Short Pump Garage